 Taxis are (by law at least) not allowed to pick you up by being hailed on the street.
 Instead there are taxi ranks dotted around town where they congregate.
-This combined with high prices compared to other major cities, and a dearth of licences and hence of cabs, makes taking a taxi in Rome a fairly tiresome experience.
+This combined with high prices compared to other major cities, limited licenses and a shortage of cabs, makes taking a taxi in Rome a fairly tiresome experience.
 Most tassisti are agreeable, manage a bit of English, and are honest with the meter.
-However a proportion, and this rises in the drivers waiting at the airport, can be unpleasant and unscrupulous.
+Although you rarely have to worry about this, you should keep an eye on the meter - especially when taking a taxi to and from the airport.
 Even if the meter is on, tricks include setting it to the after 10pm or “out of town” (extra-urbana) tariffs unjustifiably.
 Sadly there’s little you can do to tell if that’s the case.
-If it sounds absurd, protest, take down the licence number, and/or ask for a receipt (ricevuta).
+If it sounds absurd, protest, take down the license number, and/or ask for a receipt (ricevuta).
 There is no requirement to tip the taxi driver unless you wish to reward particularly good service, although it is usual to round up to nearest euro.
 If all this doesn’t put you off, bear in mind that most restaurants and hotels will be happy to call one for you.

-All city and state-run museums and archaeological sites offer free entrance for EU residents under the age of 18, or over 65, and discounts for EU students up to the age of 26.
-EU schoolteachers can also get a discount on production of valid identification.
-The ticket office will require ID, so make sure you have something with you.
-Non-EU students, children, and over-65s have to pay full price.
-The Vatican Museums (part neither of Italy, nor of the European Union) offers discounts to all children under 18, and all students under 26 on production of valid ID, although no discounts are available for over-65s.
+All city and state-run museums and archaeological sites offer free entrance for EU residents under the age of 18 or over 65, and discounts for EU students up to the age of 26.
+EU schoolteachers can also get a discount when presenting valid identification.
+The ticket office will require an ID, so make sure you have something with you.
+Non-EU students, children, and people over 65 have to pay full price.
+The Vatican Museums (not part of Italy or of the European Union) offers discounts to all children under 18, and all students under 26 on production of valid ID, although no discounts are available for over 65.